reinka/blog/content/about.md

 +++

-I'm a Systems Engineer at AWS with strong interests in distributed systems, Linux internals (syscalls, namespaces & cgroups) and low-level networking (TCP/IP stack).
+I'm a Systems Engineer at Amazon Web Services (AWS) with strong interests in distributed systems, Linux internals (syscalls, namespaces & cgroups) and low-level networking (TCP/IP stack).
 I joined AWS in October 2024.

 I hold a Statistics MSc degree with specialization in Deep Reinforcement Learning